Lottejohanna/Programmeerproject/PROCESS.md

 * Fix tableheaders, always display them even when using the scrollbar
 * Change colors scatterplot
 * On click, scroll to row in table
-* Change the colors of the buttons ~ http://stackoverflow.com/questions/10939082/d3-javascript-alternate-colors-on-click
+* Change the colors of the buttons ~ http://stackoverflow.com/questions/10939082/d3-javascript-alternate-colors-on-click - didn't use this eventually

 * Change colors of the buttons - Didn't work, couldn't fix that the color stays the same if you push on a button of an other visualization than the previous one.

 Mon Jan 30

-25 min: button
-25 min: hover scatter
-25 min: button
-25 min: button - didn't work

-25 min: questions Tim: popup on scatterplot ~ problem is the mouse(this), takes mousecoordinates of dots
+questions Tim: popup on scatterplot ~ problem is the mouse(this), takes mousecoordinates of dots
 						no data points scatter: remove them from dictionary
 						Button: value 0 or 1
-25 min: fixed the popup on hover of the scatterplot, and the no data points.
+fixed the popup on hover of the scatterplot, and the no data points.

 No data points in scatter: removed countries with no information about the GDP/Happiness from the dictionary used for the scatterplot.
 Otherwise you get very weird points in the top-left corner of the scatterplot.